J-F-Liu/toolbox/Tool/Rust.md

 - FnMut are closures that modify data, e.g. by writing to a captured mut variable.
 They may also be called multiple times, but not in parallel.
 (Calling a FnMut closure from multiple threads would lead to a data race, so it can only be done with the protection of a mutex.)
 The closure object must be declared mutable by the caller.
 - FnOnce are closures that consume the data they capture, e.g. by moving it to a function that owns them.
 As the name implies, these may be called only once, and the caller must own them.

+There's 2 different types of move when discussing closures:
+- moving into the closure which is what the move keyword is doing to let the closure own the data
+- moving out of a captured variable, which can only be done in an FnOnce/FnBox

 The above code requires each Processor instance to be parameterized with a concrete callback type, which means that a single Processor can only deal with one callback type.
 If Processor stores Box<FnMut()>, it no longer needs to be generic, but the set_callback method is now generic.
 ```